Health And Wellbeing

 The food and healthcare industries have become multi-trillion-dollar industries, all driving to maximise profits.

-Doctors and scientists often earn millions of dollars each year, a significant shift from the past.
-As a result, many may enter the profession not primarily to help people, but for financial gain.
+Doctors and scientists often earn substantial incomes, a significant shift from the past.
+As a result, many may enter the profession not primarily to help people but for financial gain.

 Some people successfully avoid illnesses by maintaining a healthy lifestyle.
-Take the time to educate yourself and learn what you are putting into your body.
+Take the time to educate yourself and learn what you are putting into your body, read labels, understand additives, and prioritise whole foods like vegetables, fruits, nuts, and lean proteins whenever possible.

 The 80/20 Rule